Ravi-Gituser/Python-Basics/README.md

 # Python-Basics
-Basic programs of Python covered.
+Basic programs of Python with its libraries are extensively covered.